 What to Expect

-Nurse practitioners provide day-to-day medical management of patients in the Memory Disorders Program.
-A first appointment usually takes about an hour and 15 minutes.
-Typically, the visit includes cognitive testing to assess a person's memory, and physical and neurological exams.
-A clinician obtains the patient's history through review of general medical records and interviews with the patient and family member or friend.
-The clinician will review previous records and order appropriate diagnostic tests, perhaps including blood work and a neuroimaging study (CT or MRI).
-The clinician may also decide to order additional cognitive testing with a neuropsychologist.
+A first appointment usually takes about 1 hour and 15 minutes.
+This visit includes a thorough medical history including a review of medical records and interviews with both the patient and family member or friend.
+Physical and neurologic examinations include cognitive testing to assess memory.
+The clinician orders appropriate diagnostic testing (as needed) perhaps including blood tests and a neuroimaging study (brain CT or MRI).
+The clinician may also request additional cognitive testing with a neuropsychologist.
+Medications are reviewed and e-prescriptions sent to a local pharmacy, as indicated.

-It is important that a family member or friend accompany the patient to the clinic visit.
-A person with a memory problem may be unable to provide accurate or complete information for clinicians to conduct a comprehensive assessment.
-Having a family member or friend involved in the visit provides our doctors and nurse practitioners with additional information and a context in which to understand the patient's current situation.
-And, the presence of a family member or friend can ensure that clinician orders (for diagnostic testing, prescription medications and other recommendations) will be followed.
+It is important that a family member or friend accompany the patient to clinic visits.
+A person with a memory problem may be unable to provide accurate or complete information.
+Having a family member or friend involved in the visit provides our clinicians with additional information and a context in which to understand the patient's current situation.
+And, the presence of a family member or friend may ensure that clinician orders (for diagnostic testing, prescription medications, and other recommendations) will be followed.

-Once results of blood tests and other diagnostic studies have been returned to the clinician, he or she will provide a diagnosis and discuss follow up options with the patient and his or her family.
-Follow-up appointments may occur every 3-4 months, every 6 months or annually, depending upon the individual needs of the patient.
+When results of blood tests and other diagnostic studies are returned to the clinician, he or she will provide a diagnosis and discuss follow-up with the patient and his or her family.
+Follow-up appointments may occur every 3-4 months, every 6 months, or annually (as needed).
+Alternatively, a research appointment may be set up in order to enroll in a clinical trial, with follow-up visits per the study schedule (typically, monthly for 12-18 months).

-To make an appointment for an evaluation please contact our program coordinator, Carolyn Ward at 202-784-6671.
+To make a clinic appointment please contact our program coordinator, Carolyn Ward at 202-784-6671.

 Before Your First Visit